Kaleb-McKewen/FuelRESTAPITest/README.md

 ### Latest Fuel Data
 - GET /api/1/latestFuel
 - Responds with single latest entry with time, average and lowest (lowest 5)

+### All Fuel Data
+- GET /api/1/all
+- Responds with all entries with time, average and lowest (lowest 5)